anishkumar28/react-concepts/README.md

 - how the scheduler finds the next unit of work to perform.
 - how priority is tracked and propagated through the fiber tree.
 - how the scheduler knows when to pause and resume work.

+# Props in React

+React components use props to communicate with each other.
+Every parent component can pass some information to its child components by giving them props.
+Props might remind you of HTML attributes, but you can pass any JavaScript value through them, including objects, arrays, and functions.

+- Step 1: Pass props to the child component
+- Step 2: Read props inside the child component
 - how work is flushed and marked as complete.
 - how side-effects (such as lifecycle methods) work.
 - what a coroutine is and how it can be used to implement features like context and layout.